OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_mdao.rst

 In this case we're using the `SLSQP` algorithm, which is a gradient based optimization approach.
-Up to this point none of our components have provided any analytic derivatives, so we'll just finite-difference across the whole model to approximate the derivatives.
+Up to this point none of our components have provided any analytic derivatives, so we'll just finite difference across the whole model to approximate the derivatives.
 That is accompished by this line of code:

 .. code::